Claude Dansey: Early life

-Dansey was born in 1876 at 14 Cromwell Place, Kensington, the second of nine children and eldest son of Captain (later Lieutenant-Colonel) Edward Mashiter Dansey, an officer in the 1st Life Guards, and his wife, the Hon.
+Claude Dansey was born 10 September 1876 at 14 Cromwell Place in Kensington.
+He was the second of nine children, and eldest son of the Danseys.
+His father was Captain (later Lieutenant-Colonel) Edward Mashiter Dansey, an officer in the 1st Life Guards.
+His mother was Hon.
 Eleanor Dansey, daughter of Robert Gifford, 2nd Baron Gifford.

-He attended Wellington College until 1891, and then a private school in Bruges.
-At the age of 17 he became sexually involved with Robert Baldwin Ross, and Lord Alfred Douglas, narrowly avoiding exposure and imprisonment.
+Dansey attended Wellington College until 1891, when the community was hit with an epidemic of diphtheria, forcing his parents to relocate him to another school.